Coverage Exemptions

 Health Coverage-Related Exemptions

-• If you’re 30 or older and want to purchase a “Catastrophic” health plan, you will still need to request a hardship exemption.
+► However, if you’re 30 or older and want a "Catastrophic" health plan, you must apply for a hardship exemption or an affordability exemption to qualify.

 States can have their own mandate

-For 2018 and previous tax years, the information presented below will help you understand exemptions and how to avoid paying a penalty.
+♦ The information presented below is historical.
+To help you understand exemptions for 2018 and previous years and how to avoid paying a penalty.

 Health coverage-related exemptions